opencog/ghost_bridge/README.md

 Ensure you have an NVIDIA binary driver installed.
 In Ubuntu, open *Additional Drivers* and select the latest NVIDIA binary driver that is available, e.g. *Using NVIDIA binary driver - version 396.26 from nvidia-396 (proprietary)*.

-Install Tensorflow GPU dependencies, follow the instructions [here](https://www.tensorflow.org/install/install_linux), under the heading *NVIDIA requirements to run TensorFlow with GPU support*.
+Install the Tensorflow GPU dependencies: *CUDA Toolkit 9.0* and *cuDNN SDK v7*.
+Follow the instructions [here](https://www.tensorflow.org/install/install_linux), under the heading *NVIDIA requirements to run TensorFlow with GPU support*.

 Add the following to your ~/.bashrc: